 Practicing Golang (Part 1)

-On my previous article: Golang, a month later, I took a brief look at the programming language that was born inside Google and showed some points that I found exciting and others not so memorable.
+In my previous article on Golang, I took a brief look at the programming language developed by Google, highlighting some features that I found exciting and others that were less memorable.

 Initial structure